davidfeld/games/README.md

-# games
+# Games
-Some games you can play in the terminal.
+Some fun games you can play in the terminal!

-Testing
+Games include:
+1. Blackjack